danube-messaging/danube_docs/docs/danube_clis/danube_admin/brokers.md

 - **BROKER ID**: The unique identifier for the broker.
 - **BROKER ADDRESS**: The network address of the broker.
 - **BROKER ROLE**: The role assigned to the broker (e.g., "leader", "follower").

+Use `--output json` to print JSON instead of a table.

 **Example Output:**